 Can you imagine sitting around, messing with apps on your phone when you could be having fun in the backyard?
 How boring!

-More and more, families are feeling a desire to get out of the house, out of the online world of the internet, and away from the social media landscape to have real fun with friends and family in the here and now.
+More and more, families are feeling a desire to get out of the house, out of the world of the internet, and away from the social media landscape to have real fun with friends and family in the here and now.
+Parents want to encourage kids to play outside, maybe introduce outdoor games for the family to enjoy.

 In this article, we’ll show you how with six backyard games you can play with a beach ball!